 After 1.5 miles the trail swings left (west) and starts a moderately steep ascent on switchbacks through spruce-fir forest and meadows, at times skirting the edge of talus slopes, to a junction with the Wilson Meadows trail (heading straight ahead).
 Keep left, staying on the Lizard Head trail as it climbs steeply up switchbacks on a forested slope.
 As you climb, the trees gives way to rocky slopes.
 Reach the ridge leading to the summit of Black Face at 3.0 miles after gaining 1,400-ft.

-As the trail attains the ridge top the rocky slopes give way to alpine meadows dotted with wildflowers.
+As the trail attains the ridge crest the rocky slopes give way to alpine meadows dotted with wildflowers.
 Watch for posts to help guide you through areas where the trail is indistinct.

 The top of Black Face is a good turn around point for hikers looking for a shorter day or if the weather is taking a turn for the worse.